News

 Legacy pathology LIS systems often come with large upfront costs, hidden fees, and limited responsiveness to user feedback.
 In contrast, LigoLab’s approach is aligned with your lab’s growth, offering tiered pricing based on testing volume with no upfront capital investment required.
 This partnership LIS model supports your lab’s scalability without financial penalties, ensuring the full pathology software suite is available without additional costs for new modules or users.

-LigoLab’s commitment extends beyond pathology lab software delivery; it includes ongoing research, development, and enhancements tailored to the evolving needs of partner laboratories.
+LigoLab’s commitment extends beyond pathology lab software to include ongoing research, development, and enhancements tailored to the evolving needs of partner laboratories.

 LigoLab’s all-in-one informatics solution fully supports the lab information system, laboratory revenue cycle management, and direct-to-consumer lab testing workflow.
 Consider scheduling a discovery call with a talented product specialist to learn more.